NelleV/jhepc/about.rst

 Questions regarding the contest can be sent to jhepc.organizers@gmail.com

-John Hunter Excellence in Plotting Contest Co-Chairs Madicken Munk
+John Hunter Excellence in Plotting Contest Co-Chairs, Madicken Munk and Nelle Varoquaux
-Nelle Varoquaux